 The new xAPI specification has many benefits and overcomes long-standing problems with SCORM.

-- Learning content does not have to reside in a browser (iPad anyone?).
+- Learning content does not have to reside in a browser (iPad or tablet anyone?).

-- Learning does not have be “launched” from an LMS, enabling:
+- Learning does not need to be “launched” from an LMS, enabling:

 a.
 Mobile Apps

 This is becoming more important as content modules get larger and larger.
 If you can use a CDN to get content closer to your students, no matter where they reside in the world, you can improve their learning experience.

 - xAPI uses modern, common technology (REST and JSON).

 Many types of applications – not just browsers – can use these technologies.